vk12122/bitvijays.github.io-sphinx/docs/LFF-IPS-P1-IntelligenceGathering.rst

 whois command acts differently for ip address and domain name.

-* In Domain name it just provides registrar name etc.
+* In Domain name, it just provides registrar name etc.
-* In IP address it provides the net-block ASN Number etc.
+* In IP address, it provides the net-block, ASN Number etc.

 ::